 The term “incel” stands for involuntarily celibate.
 Some say that it describes a very small minority of men who spend most of their awake hours producing misogynistic content and playing video games while rotting in a dirty garage and heaving poisonous sighs, but that’s not actually true.

 The reality is that most average men have been involuntarily celibate at some point in their lives.
-The most popular online searches prove them.
+The most popular online searches prove that.

 Today, that condition is strongly reinforced by three major factors – extreme female hypergamy, shallow moral standards and the digital infrastructure.
 Those elements work in perfect harmony to achieve a very unhealthy social habitat fueling unjustified misandry and supporting a dysfunctional societal organism.